-- 1. When heating of the testing equipment is desired, it shall be heated to a temperature not to exceed the maximum mixing temperature. - 2.
-If needed, apply a light coating of release agent to quartering template. - 3.
+- 1. If needed, apply a light coating of release agent to quartering template. - 2.
 Dump the sample from the agency approved container(s) into a conical pile on a hard, "non-stick," clean, level surface where there will be neither a loss of material nor the accidental addition of foreign material.
-The surface can be made non-stick by the application of an approved asphalt release agent, or sheeting. - 4.
+The surface can be made non-stick by the application of an approved asphalt release agent, or sheeting. - 3.
 Mix the material thoroughly by turning the entire sample over a minimum of four times with a flat-bottom scoop; or by alternately lifting each corner of the sheeting and pulling it over the sample diagonally toward the opposite corner, causing the material to be rolled.
-Create a conical pile by either depositing each scoop or shovelful of the last turning on top of the preceding one, or lifting both opposite corners. - 5.
+Create a conical pile by either depositing each scoop or shovelful of the last turning on top of the preceding one or lifting both opposite corners. - 4.
 Flatten the conical pile to a uniform diameter and thickness where the diameter is four to eight times the thickness.
-Make a visual observation to ensure that the material is homogeneous. - 6.
-Divide the flattened cone into four equal quarters using the quartering template.
-Press the template down until it is in complete contact with the surface on which the sample has been placed, assuring complete separation. - Note 1: Straightedges may be used in lieu of the quartering device to completely separate the material in approximately equal quarters. - 7.
-Reduce the sample by quartering the sample completely or by removing the sample from the apex. - 8.
-Full Quartering - 8a.
-Remove two diagonally opposite quarters, including all of the fine material. - 8b.
-Remove the quartering template and combine the remaining quarters, again forming a conical pile. - 8c.
-Repeat steps 4, 5, 6, 8a, and 8b until a sample of the required size has been obtained.
-The final sample must consist of the two remaining diagonally opposite quarters. - 8d.
-Retain and properly identify the remaining unused portion of the HMA sample for further testing if required by the agency.
+Make a visual observation to ensure that the material is homogeneous.

+- 5. Divide the flattened cone into four equal quarters using the quartering template or straightedges assuring complete separation. - 6.
+Reduce to appropriate sample mass by full quartering or by apex.